CosmoLike/cocoa/README.md

     (main) git push origin main

 Important note: **never** revert the branch ordering on squash merging by squashing the `main` changes to the `xyzdev` branch.

+## FAQ: How to download and run Cosmolike projects? <a name="running_cosmolike_projects"></a>

+The *projects* folder was designed to include Cosmolike projects.
+We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,

+**Step :one:**: Go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project with the fictitious name `XXX`:

+    cd ./cocoa/Cocoa/projects
+    "${CONDA_PREFIX}/bin/git" clone git@github.com:CosmoLike/cocoa_XXX.git XXX

+By convention, the Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
+The `cocoa_` prefix must be dropped when cloning the repository.
+In the above `git clone` command, we eliminate the `cocoa_` prefix with the second `XXX` argument.
+Here, we provide an example of a cosmolike project: [lsst_y1](https://github.com/CosmoLike/cocoa_lsst_y1).

+**Step :two:**: Go back to the Cocoa main folder and activate the private Python environment

+    cd ../
+    source start_cocoa.sh

+:warning: The `start_cocoa.sh` script must be run after cloning the project repository.

+**Step :three:**: Compile the project, as shown below

+    source "${ROOTDIR:?}"/projects/XXX/scripts/compile_XXX

+**Step :four:**: Select the number of OpenMP cores and run a template YAML file

+    export OMP_PROC_BIND=close; export OMP_NUM_THREADS=4
+    mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core --rank-by core --map-by numa:pe=${OMP_NUM_THREADS} cobaya-run ./projects/XXX/EXAMPLE_EVALUATE1.yaml -f